shopware5/devdocs/source/designers-guide/smarty-plugins/index.md

 ## Action plugin ##

-The action plugin is one of Shopware 4's new features.
 The plugin uses widgets to embed templates.
-Widgets are self-contained parts of the frontend, such as the new shopping worlds.
+Widgets are self-contained parts of the frontend, such as the shopping worlds.

 ```
 {* Syntax *}